-See Building Images for Vanilla Plugin for instructions on building images for this plugin.
+See vanilla_imagebuilder for instructions on building images for this plugin.

-2.20.3 HDP Plugin
+2.20.3 Hortonworks Plugin Requirements

 This plugin does not have any additional requirements.
 Currently, only the CentOS Linux distribution is supported but other distributions will be supported in the future.
 To speed up provisioning, the HDP packages can be pre-installed on the image used.
 The packages' versions depend on the HDP version being used.